Queens-School-of-Computing/Lobot-Cluster-Information/instruction_server.md

 ![image](https://user-images.githubusercontent.com/25777239/92413172-dbf70a00-f11c-11ea-8fc7-2b22fd881824.png)

-On your first startup of the server you will be allocated 10G of storage.
-These 10G will always be yours, so there is no need to worry about your work not being saved when you terminate your session.
-If you ever require more storage contact the server host.
+On your first startup of the server you will be allocated 50G of storage.
+These 50G will always be yours, so there is no need to worry about your work not being saved when you terminate your session.
+If you ever require more storage contact the School of Computing Tech Team at help@cs.queensu.ca

+If your server is running during the night, it will be backed up.
+Only a single snapshot is maintained and is overwritten each night.
 # Termination

 ![image](https://user-images.githubusercontent.com/25777239/92413201-fdf08c80-f11c-11ea-9f9c-702bfbdf4902.png)

 **\*IMPORTANT!\*** Closing your JupyterLab tab will not  end your session and free up resources.
 You must go to File -> Hub Control Panel, then in the new tab click the "Stop My Server" button.
 All your files on the server will be automatically saved upon ending a session.
 ### Server Life cycle
-After 24 hours of inactivity your session will be terminated.
+After 72 hours of inactivity your session will be terminated.
 All your files will be automatically saved to your allocated storage.

 # JupyterLab